Many teens get pimples. They usually don’t need a prescription.

 1. The acne is severe.
 A dermatologist can help get this under control.

 2. Over-the-counter treatments don’t clear it up.
 Try a non-prescription treatment such as a topical retinoid gel or those containing benzoyl peroxide, salicylic acid, glycolic acid, or lactic acid for a couple of months.
-If that doesn’t help, it’s time to see an expert.
+Adapalene (Differin) is another treatment that may work.
+If these treatments don't help, it’s time to see an expert.

 3. The acne appeared after you started taking a medication.
 Some drugs for anxiety, depression, and other conditions can cause acne or similar symptoms.
 Your doctor might be able to change your prescription.